-The Treehouse Climate Action Poem Prize is given to honor exceptional poems that help make real for readers the gravity of the vulnerable state of our environment at present.
+The Treehouse Climate Action Poem Prize is given to honor exceptional poems that help readers recognize the gravity of the vulnerable state of our environment.

 Established in 2019 with generous support from Treehouse Investments, the prize will honor three poets.
 First place will receive $1,000; second place, $750; and third place, $500.
-In addition, all three poems will be published in the popular Poem-a-Day series, which is distributed to 500,000 readers.
-Poems may also be featured in the award-winning education series Teach This Poem, which serves 33,000 educators each week.
+In addition, all three poems will be published in the popular Poem-a-Day series, which is distributed to 800,000 individuals.
+Poems may also be featured in the award-winning education series Teach This Poem, which serves 35,000 educators each week.

 Additional resources on the climate crisis:

 SDG 13: Climate Action

 The Union of Concerned Scientists

 The Sierra Club